isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/quick-setup.md

 [Back to Main Readme](./Readme.md)

-This guide walks you through installing the complete solution, which includes: **Lakehouse, Pipeline, Notebooks, Semantic Model, Report and Data Agent**
+This guide walks you through installing the complete solution, which includes: **Lakehouse, Pipeline, Notebooks, Semantic Model, Report and Data Agents**

 ### ✅ Installation in Just 3 Steps